primalmotion/simplai/README.md

 This is still a work in progress, and the API will change, but things are shaping up and soon unit testing will be added as the API stabilizes.

-## Chain
+## Concepts

-The root concept of Simplai is to use stacks of nodes.
+The root concept of Simplai is to use chains of nodes.
 Each node deals with an input and returns an output and an eventual error.
 This was inspired by Langchain (especially the part about the need to have a sane a simple interface).

-Right now the repositoty contains several prompts, but those are bound to be moved out of this repository, as it should only contain the basis to build everything else.
+Right now the repository contains several prompts, but those are bound to be moved out of this repository, as it should only contain the basis to build everything else.

-## Get Started
+## Try the example bot

 To get started you must have a running instance of VLLM or Ollama, preferably running Mistral or Zephyr.
 While the connector for VLLM is using OpenAI style